KirtiRachna28/Smart-Expense-Tracker/README.md

 - Store data in a CSV file
 - View saved expenses
 - Understand total spending
-  The goal of this project is to build a clean and structured Python application while learning software organization and Git usage.

 It is built using basic Python concepts like: